-Code of Ethics for Professional Accountants issued by CA Sri Lanka (Code of Ethics), paragraph 120.1
+1 Code of Ethics for Professional Accountants (CA Sri Lanka Code), paragraph 120.1

-6. Integrity is a prerequisite for all those who act in the public interest.
+- can be measured with certainty, and many involve estimation and therefore judgment.
+Auditors need to be objective when they evaluate management judgments to reduce the risk that the financial statements are materially misstated through management bias, whether deliberately or inadvertently. - 6.
+Integrity is a prerequisite for all those who act in the public interest.
 It is essential that the engagement team acts, and is seen to act, with integrity, which requires not only honesty but a broad range of related qualities such as fairness, candor, and courage.